Try the App

 Lifetime Earnings Impact

-High school dropouts earn about $10,000 less per year than those with a diploma, and $36,000 less than those with a bachelor's degree.
+Per Bureau of Labor Statistics earnings data, high school dropouts earn roughly $10,000 less per year than those with a diploma, and $35,000+ less than those with a bachelor's degree.

 Return on Investment

-Econometric evidence suggests that early intervention yields higher returns than later-stage interventions, especially for children from disadvantaged backgrounds.
+Econometric work by Nobel laureate James Heckman shows that early intervention yields higher returns than later-stage interventions, especially for children from disadvantaged backgrounds — the earlier the investment, the larger the lifetime payoff.

 What Can Families Do to Maximize Long-Term Outcomes?